 Blessed with a cricket team to lead with best players across ‘the land down under’

 Waugh led the team with a cricket philosophy in which no quarter was known, and none asked for, in which the team was above individual milestones.

 5. Hansie Cronje

 Hansie Cronje was a South African Cricketer leading his team on International platforms from a young age and made remarkable changes as a skipper in South African cricket.
 Firstly, he was appointed as a vice-captain for the team in 1993 against Sri Lanka.
 As a captain for the next match, Hansie led as captain Wessels was not fit for the match and made the team victory.
 One year later, Cronje was appointed as captain against the series of New Zealand.
 He led the South African team in 53 Test matches by winning 27 and losing 11.
 In ODI’s, captained for 138 matches out of which 99 matches won and lost only 35.
 During his tenure as a captain, every match had seemed to be planned with perfection, on-field and off-field tactics, and target scores meticulously derived.
-Hansie’s tremendous focus on fitness influenced cricket in the way they have played around the world making him the most successful cricket captain of all time.
+Hansie’s tremendous focus on fitness influenced cricket in the way they have played around the world ranking him among the world’s no 1 captain in cricket.

 4. Allan Border

-Allan Robert Border is a former Australian Men’s cricketer who also led his side for many years as a captain.
+Allan Robert Border is a former Australian Men’s cricketer who also led his team for many years as a captain.

 Allan Border is the colossus that has provided Australia with a solid basis for long-run success.

 He has scored the highest runs (6623) as a skipper in Test cricket.
 In so many ways, Allan had changed the entire structure and syntax of Australian cricket, which was now redefined.
 As said earlier, Border altered the phase of Australian cricket through the dominance followed for over a decade.
 Allan Border had made a solid foundation for the Australian team to achieve long-term success.